 Remember, the pros out there have been working in outreach and PR for years, and dedicate their lives to influencer marketing.
 Whether you are doing it on your own or going with a professional, be sure to make sure the strategy is laid out and communication with your influencers is fluid.

 This is a fact: Out of 86% marketers who used influencer marketing in 2017, 92% of them found it useful.
 That means 2018 is now the year where influencer marketing is here to stay.
-Take it from Kevin Lee, in this article for Marketing Land:
+Take it from Kevin Lee, in this article for Marketing Land.
+Tom Pick from Webbiquity also has a great article featuring six keys to make it in influencer marketing.

 "My take on the risk-reward dynamic in influencer marketing is that 2018 will both be the year of influencer marketing as well as the year of the influencer implosion.
 The rewards are so high in the current media landscape that brands may feel they simply have no choice but to take the plunge.
 There will be some high-profile implosions, and brands will become a bit more careful about their influencer relationships.